elastic/kibana/rfcs/text/0013_saved_object_migrations.md

  - A major version introduces breaking mapping changes that cannot be applied to the data in these documents.
  - Two majors later migrations will no longer be able to migrate this old schema and could fail unexpectadly when the plugin is suddenly enabled.

+As a concrete example of the above, consider a user taking the following steps:
+1. Installs Kibana 7.6.0 with spaces=enabled.
+The spaces plugin creates a default space saved object.
+2. User upgrades to 7.10.0 but uses the OSS download which has spaces=disabled.
+Although the 7.10.0 spaces plugin includes a migration for space documents, the OSS release cannot migrate the documents or update it's mappings.
+3. User realizes they made a mistake and use Kibana 7.10.0 with x-pack and the spaces plugin enabled.
+At this point we have a completed migration for 7.10.0 but there's outdated spaces documents with migrationVersion=7.6.0 instead of 7.10.0.

-There are several approaches we could take to dealing with this orphan data
+There are several approaches we could take to dealing with these orphan documents:

 1. Start up but refuse to query on types with outdated documents until a user manually triggers a re-migration

-   This is the approach implemented by the migration algorithm in (4.2.1.2)

    Advantages:
-    - The impact is limited to the single plugin which if it was disabled before can’t have a critical impact
+    - The impact is limited to a single plugin
-    - We can use the same mechanism to treat documents which fail to transform (bug in migration transform function, or invalid document)

    Disadvantages:
     - It might be less obvious that a plugin is in a degraded state unless you read the logs (not possible on Cloud) or view the `/status` endpoint.
     - If a user doesn't care that the plugin is degraded, orphan documents are carried forward indefinitely.
+    - Since Kibana has started receiving traffic, users can no longer downgrade without losing data.
+They have to re-migrate, but if that fails they're stuck.

     To perform a re-migration:
       - Remove the `.kibana_7.10.0` alias